Mljet National Park with saltwater lakes surrounded by pine forest

 Mljet National Park

-Two interconnected saltwater lakes ideal for swimming, kayaking, and relaxed exploration.
+The Great Lake and Small Lake — two connected saltwater lakes ideal for swimming, kayaking and relaxed exploration.

-A 12th-century Benedictine monastery located on a tiny island in Veliko Jezero, accessible by boat.
+A 12th-century Benedictine monastery on Otočić sv.
+Marije, a tiny islet in Veliko jezero reached by short boat transfer.

-Explore Mljet's saltwater lakes and ancient monastery with guided tours.
+Explore Mljet's saltwater lakes and the 12th-century monastery with guided boat tours and nature walks.

 Sun & Sea